 Hrs Frontal teaching 3 Meeting with the students, presentation of the program and the modality of examination; A glance on transparency card and the objectives to be achieved; organization of any working groups and / or research.
-Introduction of the discipline and its relations with other anthropological disciplines and the social sciences in general.
-6 The precursors of ethnohistorian method and anthropological research in Sicily.
-9 Birth of the discipline, its scope and method of research.
+Introduction of the discipline and its relations with other anthropological disciplines and the social sciences in general 3 The precursors of ethnohistorian method and anthropological research in Sicily.
+3 Birth of the discipline, its scope and method of research.
 The ethnohistory between instances of History and Anthropology.
-2 The historical anthropology and the oral history 2 The social history.
-2 The fieldwork 5 The Operating Plan of the discipline.
+3 The historical anthropology and the oral history; The social history.
+3 The fieldwork 3 The Operating Plan of the discipline.
 Official sources and additional sources of history / culture.
-5 Social origin of the term and idea of culture.
+6 Social origin of the term and idea of culture.
 The study of relations between cultures and renewal of the concept of culture.
 Culture and identity.
-5 The "practical" ethnohistorical.
+6 The "practical" ethnohistorical.
 Ethnohistory and contemporaneity.
-5 Ethnohistory like global historiography 5 Written sources and oral sources.
+3 Ethnohistory like global historiography 3 Written sources and oral sources.
 Formal and non- formal sources.
 Testimonies and life stories.
 Test/retest and truthfulness' of the sources.
-2 The variety of the sources for the ethnohistorical research and their use.
-2 The historical anthropology and the oral history; Franz Boas and "historical particularism".
+3 The variety of the sources for the ethnohistorical research and their use.
+3 The historical anthropology and the oral history; Franz Boas and "historical particularism".
+3 Claude Lévi-Strauss, Races and Cultures; cumulative history and stationary history; the process of homogenization of cultures.
+3 Historians/anthropologists and Anthropologists/historians: Vansina and Geertz 2 The History of Indigenous Peoples: Marshall Sahlins.
+3 Educational visit to one of the centers of particular historical-anthropological importance (The prisons of the Sant' Ufficio; The Marionette Museum; the Pitré Sicilian Ethnographic Museum).